Darius Rucker

 Darius Carlos Rucker (born May 13, 1966) is an American singer, musician, and songwriter.
-He first gained fame as the lead vocalist and rhythm guitarist of rock band Hootie & the Blowfish, which he founded in 1986 at the University of South Carolina along with Mark Bryan, Jim "Soni" Sonefeld, and Dean Felber.
-The band released five studio albums with Rucker as a member and charted six top 40 hits on the Billboard Hot 100.
+He first gained fame as the lead vocalist and rhythm guitarist of rock band Hootie & the Blowfish, which he founded in 1986 at the University of South Carolina along with Mark Bryan, Brantley Smith, and Dean Felber.
+The band released six studio albums with Rucker as a member and charted six top 40 hits on the Billboard Hot 100.
 Rucker co-wrote most of the songs with the other members of the band.

 His debut studio album, an R&B record titled Back to Then (2002) was released through Hidden Beach Recordings.
 Six years later, Rucker signed to Capitol Nashville as a country singer and released his second album, Learn to Live (2008).
 Its first single, "Don't Think I Don't Think About It", peaked at number one on Hot Country Songs chart, making it the first song by a Black artist to do so since Charley Pride in 1983.
 It was followed by three similarly successful singles: "It Won't Be Like This for Long", "Alright", and "History in the Making".

 In 2009, he became the first Black American to win the New Artist Award from the Country Music Association, and the second Black person to win any award from the association.
 His third album, Charleston, SC 1966, was released on October 12, 2010.
 The album included the number one country singles, "Come Back Song" and "This".
 His fourth album, True Believers (2013), reached number 2 on the Billboard 200, and spawned the singles "True Believers", "Wagon Wheel", and "Radio".
 His first country Christmas album, Home for the Holidays (2014) reached number 31 on the US Billboard 200.
 His sixth album, Southern Style (2014) reached number 6 on the Billboard 200, supported by the singles "Homegrown Honey" and "Southern Style".
 His seventh and eighth studio albums, When Was the Last Time (2017) and Carolyn's Boy (2023) followed thereafter.
+In 2025, he debuted a new supergroup, Howl Owl Howl.

 Early life

-Rucker was born and raised in Charleston, South Carolina.
-His single mother, Carolyn, a nurse at Medical University of South Carolina, raised him with his three sisters and two brothers.
-According to Rucker, his father was never around, and Rucker saw him only before church on Sundays.
+Rucker was born in Charleston, South Carolina and grew up with a single mother, Carolyn.
+His mother was a nurse at the Medical University of South Carolina in Charleston.
+He has three sisters and two brothers.
+According to him, his father was never around and he only saw him before church on Sundays.
 His father was in a gospel band called The Traveling Echoes.
-Rucker has said that he had a typical Southern African-American upbringing.
-His family attended church every Sunday and was poor; at one point, his mother, her two sisters, his grandmother and 14 children were all living in a three-bedroom house.
-But he says that he looks back on his childhood with very fond memories.
+His family attended church every Sunday and was poor; at one point his mother, her two sisters, his grandmother and 14 children all lived in a 3-bedroom house.
+But Darius says that he looks back on his childhood with very fond memories.
 His sister, L'Corine, recalled that singing was always his dream.